neuronsimulator/nrn/docs/hoc/simctrl/stdrun.rst

 Parameterized Function
 ......................

-Starts a :ref:`funfit` tool for plotting a parameterized function and easily exploring its behaviour while varying the parameters.
+Starts a :ref:`hoc_funfit` tool for plotting a parameterized function and easily exploring its behaviour while varying the parameters.
 Also can fit the function to data using either the simplex or principal axis methods.
-The more powerful :ref:`mulfit` is now recommended.
+The more powerful :ref:`hoc_mulfit` is now recommended.

-.. _runfitter:
+.. _hoc_runfitter:

 Run Fitter
 ..........

-Starts a :ref:`runfit` tool for optimizing simulation parameters to best fit data.
+Starts a :ref:`hoc_runfit` tool for optimizing simulation parameters to best fit data.
-The more powerful :ref:`MulFit` is now recommended.
+The more powerful :ref:`hoc_MulFit` is now recommended.

 Multiple Run Fitter
 ...................

-Starts a :ref:`mulfit` tool for general optimization problems.
-This combines and extends dramatically the features of the :ref:`funfit` and
+Starts a :ref:`hoc_mulfit` tool for general optimization problems.
+This combines and extends dramatically the features of the :ref:`hoc_funfit` and

-.. _0stdrun_runcontrol:
+.. _hoc_0stdrun_runcontrol:

 Run Control
 """""""""""

-Pops up a :ref:`runctrl` panel for controlling simulation runs.
+Pops up a :ref:`hoc_runctrl` panel for controlling simulation runs.

-.. _variablestepcontrol:
+.. _hoc_variablestepcontrol:

 Variable Step Control
 """""""""""""""""""""

-Pops up a VariableTimeStep panel for controlling the :class:`CVode` variable time step, variable order method.
+Pops up a VariableTimeStep panel for controlling the :hoc:class:`CVode` variable time step, variable order method.

 Usevariabledt
 .............

 CVode is the integration method.
-See :meth:`CVode.active`.
+See :hoc:meth:`CVode.active`.

 Localvariabledt
 ...............